Soynandin/SupermercadoFeirao/README.md

 *Notes* - To ensure the system functions correctly, please make sure to:
 - Verify that your machine has JRE - version 17.
-- Execute the DDL for the 'SupermercadoFeirao' database available in the file "Banco Supermercado Feirao" located in the "Descrição" folder.
+- Execute the DDL for the 'SupermercadoFeirao' database available in the file "BancoSupermercadoFeirao.sql" located in the "Descrição" folder.
 (This system includes the MYSQL driver; if you do not use it, you need to install the driver for your database in 'Pom.xml')
 - Update the User and Password values for your local database in the "Persistence.xml" file located at: src\main\resources\META-INF\persistence.xml.